-FORWARD/REVERSE
+DIRECTION OF ROTATION SELECTOR (FORWARD/REVERSE)

-The direction of bit rotation is reversible and is controlled by a selector located above the variable speed switch.
-With the drill held in normal operating position, the direction of rotation selector should be positioned to the left of the switch for drilling.
-The drilling direction is reversed when the selector is to the right of the variable speed switch.
+The direction of bit rotation is reversible and is controlled by a selector located above the switch trigger.
+With the drill held in normal operating position, the direction of rotation selector should be positioned to the left of the switch trigger for forward drilling.
+The drilling direction is reversed when the selector is to the right of the switch trigger.